Sacred Guru, Sacred Clown

 "If the Fool Persists in Her Folly, She Becomes Wise"

 Who is the Sacred Guru?

 A Sacred Guru is an intellectual and/or spiritual teacher who counsels and advises others to achieve deeper meaning in their lives.
-The Guru's role is to provide others with meaningful teachings and mentorship.
-Ideally, he is wise, conscientious, knowledgeable and honest.
-The Guru may advocate traditional spiritual philosophies and rhetoric or she may espouse her own cultivated beliefs and teachings.
+The Guru's role is to provide others with important, philosophical teachings and mentorship.
+Ideally, he/she is wise, conscientious, knowledgeable and honest.
+The Guru may advocate traditional spiritual philosophies and rhetoric or they may espouse their own cultivated beliefs and teachings.
 Ultimately, a Guru will guide you on your path and empower you to become a self-sufficient, content person with strong moral beliefs and a desire to cultivate inner peace while doing good in the world.

 Who is the Sacred Clown?

 A Sacred Clown is an intellectual and or spiritual person whose job in life is to reflect back to the world the absurdity of life.
 They use humour and satire to poke fun at people in order to get them to witness themselves and to change their ways.
 They teach people to see beyond the literalness of rituals and roles and to dive deeper into mysteries of the sacred.